davistdaniel/PiHoleLongTermStats/README.md

 ## 🚀 Getting Started

-There are multiple ways to run the dashboard: using Python or Docker.

 > [!WARNING]
 > Using your actual Pi-hole FTL db file for querying is **not** recommended and it is advised to use a copy.
 Place the copy in the project root or specify its path using the `--db_path` argument or `PIHOLE_LT_STATS_DB_PATH` environment variable.
 In any case, PiHoleLongTermStats does not monitor for changes in the Pi-hole FTL db file even if you mount it.

 > [!TIP]
-> You can set up a cron job to periodically copy the FTL database to the `db_path` `PIHOLE_LT_STATS_DB_PATH` location, ensuring your stats are updated without touching the live database.
+> * You can set up a cron job to periodically copy the FTL database to the `db_path` `PIHOLE_LT_STATS_DB_PATH` location, ensuring your stats are updated without touching the live database.
 Use the reload button in the dashboard to refresh the stats.
+If no date range is selected, it uses the default period set by `--days` or `PIHOLE_LT_STATS_DAYS`.
+> * Set your timezone (e.g "Europe/Berlin") using `--timezone` or `PIHOLE_LT_STATS_TIMEZONE`.

 > [!IMPORTANT]
-> PiHoleLongTermStats reloads the Pi-hole FTL database and recalculates stats whenever the dashboard is refreshed or the reload button is clicked.
-If no date range is selected, it uses the default period set by `--days` or `PIHOLE_LT_STATS_DAYS`.
-Large data ranges may increase memory usage.
-Set your timezone (e.g "Europe/Berlin") using `--timezone` or `PIHOLE_LT_STATS_TIMEZONE`.
-When multiple database files are provided, PiHoleLongTermStats concatenates them into a single dataframe and sorts the combined data by timestamp.
+> * PiHoleLongTermStats reloads the Pi-hole FTL database and recalculates stats whenever the dashboard is refreshed or the reload button is clicked.
+> * Large data ranges may increase memory usage.
+> * When multiple database files are provided, PiHoleLongTermStats concatenates them into a single dataframe and sorts the combined data by timestamp.
 Duplicate entries are **not** removed for calculating stats.
 Consolidating multiple databases can increase memory usage.

+There are multiple ways to run the dashboard: using Python or Docker.

 ### 🐳 Using Docker